Lee Myung-bak: US beef imports

 On 18 April 2008, Lee's administration agreed on resumption of U.S. beef imports.
 Previously, Korea had banned U.S. beef after a cow infected with BSE that had originated from Canada was found in Washington state.
 Fears that US beef imports in South Korea, in relation to the U.S.-Korea Free Trade Agreement, would cause Mad Cow disease infected beef to be imported to South Korea came to a boil in the summer of 2008.

-Ten days after the deal was formally signed, MBC’s current affairs program "PD Diary" aired a multi-part episode entitled "U.S. beef, is it safe from mad cow disease?"
+Ten days after the deal was formally signed, MBC's current affairs program PD Note aired a multi-part episode titled "U.S. beef, is it safe from mad cow disease?"
 It was reported by MBC that Koreans carry a gene making them more susceptible to mad cow disease than Americans.
 This claim has since been retracted by MBC.
 MBC further devoted 15 out of 25 other news slots to publicizing the issue showing images of downer cows from England and U.S., and reporting information such as claiming that variant Creutzfeldt–Jakob disease (vCJD) is easily transmittable through methods including blood transfusions, eating instant noodles containing beef products and using cosmetics made with cow-derived collagen.